I am the person everyone comes to. Not because of my title. Because somewhere along the way, I became the resource who just... knew things.

 Competitive intel doesn't sit in a static battlecard.
 It lives and breathes.
 And the real difference isn't just that it's current — it's that Vere applies it situationally.
 Not "here's what we say about Competitor X." Instead: "here's how to position against Competitor X given what this specific buyer cares about, what they said on the last call, and what's worked in similar deals."

-Vere is a strategist.
-It assimilates all the facts, signals, and customer context into a value-oriented sales framework.
-It generates compelling discovery arcs that vault you past surface-level qualification into the kind of conversations that earn trusted advisor status.
-It connects your competitive positioning to the deal you're actually in — not a generic playbook.
+Vere is a preparation engine.
+It assimilates all the facts, signals, and customer context so you walk into every conversation with genuine understanding.
+It generates discovery arcs that vault you past surface-level qualification into the kind of conversations that earn trusted advisor status.
+It connects what you know to what this specific customer is actually dealing with — not a generic playbook.

 Vere is a deliverable machine.
-Because it has all the context — your products, your customer stories, your competitive landscape, the deal specifics — your ability to crank out customer-facing deliverables is unmatched.
+Because it has all the context — your products, your customer stories, the customer's situation — your ability to create relevant, customer-facing materials is unmatched.
 Business cases.
 Executive summaries.
 RFP responses.
 Meeting prep.
-Competitive positioning decks.
 One click or a conversation.
 Minutes instead of hours.

 This isn't what you get from a personal instance of ChatGPT or Gemini.
-Those tools are smart but they don't know your business, your customers, your competitors, or your deals.
+Those tools are smart but they don't know your business, your customers, or the specific context of each conversation.
 Vere does.
-That's the difference between a general-purpose AI and deal intelligence.
+That's the difference between a general-purpose AI and customer intelligence.

 Meeting prep that used to take hours takes minutes.
-Business cases that used to be generic actually reflect the buyer's world.
+Business cases that used to be generic actually reflect the customer's world.
 RFP responses that used to be a nightmare start with context instead of a blank page.
-Competitive positioning that used to depend on who you knew on the team is now available to everyone.
+Customer understanding that used to depend on who you knew on the team is now available to everyone.

-New reps don't start from zero.
-They start with everything the team has learned.
+New team members don't start from zero.
+They start with everything the team has learned about your customers.

-Your best SC's knowledge doesn't walk out the door when they leave.
+Your best SC's understanding doesn't walk out the door when they leave.
 It compounds.

 I built Vere because I was tired of being the bottleneck.
-Tired of watching great sales knowledge evaporate.
-Tired of tools that were built for reporting instead of winning.
+Tired of watching deep customer knowledge evaporate.
+Tired of tools that were built for reporting instead of understanding.

 The AI needed to make this real didn't exist five years ago.
 It does now.
-And the gap between teams that capture and leverage their collective intelligence and teams that don't is about to become the biggest competitive advantage in B2B sales.
+And the gap between teams that genuinely understand their customers and teams that don't is about to become the defining difference in B2B.

 If you've ever been the person everyone comes to — the one who just knows things — you understand the weight of that.
 And you understand why it shouldn't depend on one person's memory.